VanshGos/Alexa_AI/README.md

+## Build an Artificial Assistant

+## Installation
-For windows users
+### For windows users
-(run those in command prompt/cmt/terminal) For the robot to listen to our voice/speech-- pip install speechRecognition
+(run those in command prompt/cmt/terminal)
+For the robot to listen to our voice/speech
+`pip install speechRecognition`

-To speak out, or text to speech-- pip install pyttsx3
+To speak out, or text to speech
+`pip install pyttsx3`

-For advance control on browser-- pip install pywhatkit
+For advance control on browser
+`pip install pywhatkit`

-To get wikipedia data-- pip install wikipedia
+To get wikipedia data
+`pip install wikipedia`

-To get funny jokes-- pip install pyjokes
+To get funny jokes
+`pip install pyjokes`